Ben J. Mauldin | Apr 09 2026 21:37

 3. Bundling Isn’t Always Cheaper Anymore

-For years, bundling auto and home was the best way to save.
+For years, bundling home and auto was the best way to save.

 That’s not always true today.